ShaielVistuch/Matlab-Pure-Tone-Removal/README.md

-# Matlab-Pure-Tone-Removal
+# Matlab-Pure-Tone-Removaך
-Noise frequency detection.
+Signal and systems noise frequency detection project.
 In collaboration with Noa Reina.
 <br /><br />
 Assuming a noise disturbance of cos(w_0*n), we must remove it from the signal, by find the frequency w_0.
 We can do that by using the DTFT, which will give us two main impulses, exacly at w_0 and -w_0.